damolinx/vscode-bookmarks/README.md

 ### Notes

 Attach text notes to a bookmark for reference.
-Notes appear in the bookmark’s tooltip.
+Notes appear in the bookmark's tooltip.

 #### Context Menu